 - (vii.)
 Naval College.
 A naval college has been established at Captain's Point, Jervis Bay, consisting of numerous buildings necessary for the training of naval officers.
-The course is similar to that carried out in Naval Colleges in England.
-In April, 1917, there were 115 cadet midshipmen under training.
-Thirty will be entered next year, bringing the college to its full complement.
+The course is similar to that carried out in naval colleges in England.
+In September, 1918, there were 119 cadet midshipmen under training.
 There are also 17 officers, including naval instructors, and 68 members of the ship's company in residence at the college.
 A boy whose thirteenth birthday falls in the year in which the entrance examination is held, is eligible to compete provided he is the son of natural-born or naturalised British subjects.
 From amongst those qualified the Selection Committee chooses the number required.
 The Commonwealth Government bears the whole expense of uniforms, victualling, travelling, as well as that of the educational course. - (viii.)
 Training Ships.
 H.M.A.S.
 Tingira, moored in Rose Bay, Sydney, was commissioned in April, 1912, to train boys for the personnel of the Royal Australian Navy.
 The age of entry is 141⁄2 to 16 years.
 Only boys of very good character and physique are accepted, after a strict medical examination.
 The boys must engage to serve until they reach the age of 25.
-The training lasts about one year, and then they are drafted to a sea-going warship of the Australian fleet.
-Recruiting has been good, and in February, 1917, there were 214 boys on board, the utmost capacity of the ship being 300. - (ix.)
+The training lasts about one year, and they are then drafted to a sea-going warship of the Australian fleet.
+Recruiting has been satisfactory, there being 235 boys under training on 30th September, 1918. - (ix.)
 The Naval Station of the Commonwealth of Australia.
 The following are the limits of the Naval Station which, since 1st July, 1913, have been controlled by the Commonwealth Government, acting through the Naval Board:-On the North: From 95 degrees East longitude by the parallel of 13 degrees South to 120 degrees East longitude; thence North to 11 degrees South latitude; thence to the boundary with Dutch New Guinea, on the South coast, in about longitude 141 degrees East; thence along the coast of British New Guinea (Papua) to the boundary with German New Guinea, in latitude 8 degrees South; thence East to 155 degrees East longitude.
-On the East: By the meridian of 155 degrees East longitude to 15 degrees South latitude; thence to 28 degrees South latitude on the meridian of 170 degrees East longitude; thence South to

-30 degrees South latitude; thence west to the meridian of 160 degrees East longitude; thence south.
+On the East: By the meridian of 155 degrees East longitude to 15 degrees South latitude; thence to 28 degrees South latitude to the meridian of 170 degrees East longitude; thence South to 30 degrees South latitude; thence west to the meridian of 160 degrees East longitude; thence south.
 On the South: By the Antarctic Circle.
-On the West: By the meridian of 95 degrees East longitude.

-4. Vessels and Personnel of the Australian Navy.-(i.)
-Ships.
-The following table shews the vessels of the Royal Australian Navy, completed and building on 1st April, 1915.
-No later information may be published:-
+On the West: By the meridian of 95 degrees East longitude. - 4.
+Vessels and Personnel of the Australian Navy.-During the war, information is not published regarding the vessels and personnel of the Sea-going Forces of the Royal Australian Navy.
+The strength of the Permanent Sea-going Forces is approximately 400 officers and 4500 petty officers and men.
+Besides the Sea-going Forces, there is a R.A.N.
+Brigade, which is composed of Citizen Naval Trainees and men enlisted for Home Naval Service on shore (mostly returned soldiers).
+The personnel of the Seagoing Forces, which was originally largely composed of Imperial officers and men is now mainly Australian in character and will become more so as training schools and establishments for the higher and more technical grades are established after the war.